 After completion of the hole at the Los Cuyes deposit, the drill rig was moved to a target at the Camp deposit.
-A hole was completed to a depth of 302 metres at this location with the rig then moving back to the Los Cuyes deposit where drilling is currently taking place.
-At May 18, 2022, the first 2022 step-out hole had been completed to a depth of 384 metres and a second hole was underway to a depth of 74 metres.
+A hole was completed to a depth of 302 metres at this location with the rig then moving back to the Los Cuyes deposit where, during the three months ended June 30, 2022, a further three holes totalling 998 metres were drilled.
+This drill rig then returned to the Camp deposit where three holes totalling 1,993 metres were completed before returning to Los Cuyes where a fifth hole was completed (for 402 metres).
+The drill rig is currently being moved to a sixth hole location for Los Cuyes.

-During the three months ended March 31, 2022, and to the date of this MD&A, the Company continued its rock sampling work program in an area north of the Company's El Hito deposit and including Wanwintza Alto which has discovered the upper parts of a porphyry copper-gold-molybdenum system in outcrop, which could be a northern extension to El Hito.
+During the three and six months ended June 30, 2022, the Company continued its rock sampling work program in an area north of the Company's El Hito deposit, including at Wanwintza Alto, which resulted in the discovery of the upper parts of a porphyry copper-gold-molybdenum system in outcrop, which could be a northern extension to El Hito.
 Located 1.5 km to the south of Wanwintza Alto, El Hito occurs in a granodiorite porphyry hosted in the Zamora batholith.
 Drilling, trenching and surface mapping have defined copper-gold mineralization occurring over 2.5 km (north-south) by 1.0 km (east-west), and extending to vertical depths of at least 600 metres.
-Moderate to strong phyllic-argillic alteration overprints early potassic alteration and sulphide minerals in drill core are chalcopyrite, pyrite and bornite.
-Previous operators drilled 4,687m in nine holes, returning intercepts such as 0.44% copper and 53ppm molybdenum over 332m from surface.
+Previous operators drilled 4,687 metres in nine holes, returning intercepts including 0.44% copper and 53ppm molybdenum over 332 metres from surface.

-Recent mapping and sampling indicate that the copper-molybdenum mineralization defined by drilling at El Hito is open to the north and south.
-To the north, mineralization appears to extend towards the Wanwintza Alto porphyry copper-gold discovery, and the two areas may in fact connect to form one deposit.
-A soil sampling and prospecting program is being executed over this 1.5 km "connector" zone, with sample stations at 50m on 200m spaced east-west oriented lines, with 900 samples planned in total.
+Recent mapping and sampling indicate that the copper-molybdenum mineralization defined by drilling at EI Hito is open to the north and south.
+To the north, mineralization appears to extend towards the Wanwintza Alto porphyry copper-gold discovery, and it is possible that the two areas may connect to form one deposit.
+A soil sampling and prospecting program is being executed over this 1.5 km "connector" zone, with sample stations at 50m on 200m spaced east-west oriented lines, with 900 samples planned in total